 Klaus Keysberg

 I mean, the effort you know that there are three shareholders.
 You’re right regarding the fundamentals.
 But there are contracts, contracts every shareholder has to go through.
 And if you are going to say they're going to quit this country, there are some consequences on the timeline.
 And I'm not going to comment on what the shareholders now are going to do with this situation, because when shareholders do [indiscernible], I cannot comment on it.
 There will be at one point of time as efficient but I cannot tell you when.
 And the same is regarding the decarbonization it's something these three shareholders have to do?
-And [indiscernible] talked, but I cannot give you information about it because it's relevant, not only relevant for.
+And they’re in talks, but I cannot give you information about it because it's relevant, not only relevant for.

 Rochus Brauneiser